brianmwadime/smutchings.github.io/_posts/2016-04-29-its-all-about-the-experience.markdown

 ## Experience as a USP

-As I mentioned just now, experience is at the core of every successful business.
+As I just mentioned, experience is at the core of every successful business.
 Be that the buying experience, the product or service experience, the support experience or somewhere else in the lifecycle.
 Companies such as [Apple](http://www.apple.com), [Casper](http://casper.com) and [Uber](http://www.uber.com) have built their customer base on delivering a great experience.
 It's their 'Unique Selling Point', or USP.

 But none of these business have done this by purely focussing on what we often assume experience to be about in the technology world - loading times and UX design.
 They've built experience into their businesses at every level, knowing that people are able to tell when experience is core and when it's just glued on top.